anajuAndrade/anajuAndrade/README.md

 ### I'm Ana Julia, a student of Systems Analysis and Development 👾

--  💷I’m not working at the moment.
+-  💷I’m currently working at a informatic store.

 - 🔮 In High School I was a monitor of two subjetcs: English and Computers Network